mobizt/FirebaseClient/resources/docs/async_result.md

 5. ## 🔹  String etag() const

-Get the Etag of the server response headers.
+Get the etag of the server response headers.

 ```cpp
 String etag() const